Palace Arts Center

 On the beautiful brick interior walls of the Lancaster Theatre, visitors can find an ever-changing variety of beautiful works of art in media ranging from photography to paintings to sculpture.
 Many of the works on display are available for purchase.
 The gallery features the work of local and regional artists on a bimonthly rotation.

 Art Exhibit Viewing Times: Monday - Friday 9 a.m. - 5 p.m. and during other special events.

-Her exhibit will include nature landscapes and seascapes.
+Her exhibit will include abstracts and mixed media using acrylic and watercolor.